Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Vampire Spawn.md

 - monster/environment/urban
 - monster/size/medium
 - monster/type/undead
-statblock: inline
+aliases: ["Vampire Spawn"]
 ---
 # Vampire Spawn
 *Source: Monster Manual p.
-298, Curse of Strahd, Hoard of the Dragon Queen, Princes of the Apocalypse, The Rise of Tiamat, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Storm Lord's Wrath, Explorer's Guide to Wildemount, Tasha's Cauldron of Everything*
+298, Curse of Strahd.
+Available in the SRD.*

 Awakened to an endless night, vampires hunger for the life they have lost and sate that hunger by drinking the blood of the living.
 Vampires abhor sunlight, for its touch burns them.
 They never cast shadows or reflections, and any vampire wishing to move unnoticed among the living keeps to the darkness and far from reflective surfaces.